 Requirements for Undergraduates

 - A cumulative grade point average (GPA) of 2.0 or better.
+If your declared major requires a higher cumulative grade point average, then your progress will be measured against the major requirement.

 - Successfully complete at least 75% of total attempted coursework